twitter/communitynotes/content/ranking-notes.md

 2. <div>Fit matrix factorization model, then assign intermediate note status labels for notes whose intercept terms (scores) are above or below thresholds.</div>
 3. <div>Compute Author and Rater Helpfulness Scores based on the results of the first matrix factorization, then filter out raters with low helpfulness scores from the ratings data as described in <a href="../contributor-scores/#filtering-ratings-based-on-helpfulness-scores">Filtering Ratings Based on Helpfulness Scores</a>.</div>
 4. <div>Re-fit the matrix factorization model on the ratings data that’s been filtered further in step 3.</div>
+5. <div>Reconcile scoring results from the Core, Expansion and Coverage models to generate final status for each note.</div>
-5. <div>Update status labels for any notes written within the last two weeks based the intercept terms (scores) and ratings tags.
+6. <div>Update status labels for any notes written within the last two weeks based the intercept terms (scores) and ratings tags.
 Stabilize helpfulness status for any notes older than two weeks.</div>
-6. <div>Assign the top two explanation tags that match the note’s final status label as in <a href="./#determining-note-status-explanation-tags">Determining Note Status Explanation Tags</a>, or if two such tags don’t exist, then revert the note status label to “Needs More Ratings”.</div>
+7. <div>Assign the top two explanation tags that match the note’s final status label as in <a href="./#determining-note-status-explanation-tags">Determining Note Status Explanation Tags</a>, or if two such tags don’t exist, then revert the note status label to “Needs More Ratings”.</div>

 <br/>

 ## What’s New?

+**February 24, 2023**

+- Introduced support for running multiple ranking models.
+- Launched ranking support for Community Notes global expansion, partitioning notes and ratings by Core and Expansion to maintain note ranking quality while growing globally.
+- Launched Coverage model with increased intercept regularization.
+This model will run along-side the Core note ranking model to increase Helpful note coverage.

 **January 20, 2022**